swilliams9772/notion-cookbook/README.md

 As the AI ecosystem grows, we'll add skills for other providers.

-### Claude Code plugin

-A one-click install plugin for Claude Code users:

-- **[Notion Workspace Plugin](claude-code-notion-plugin/)**: Bundles Notion Skills and the Notion MCP server together for easy installation in Claude Code

 ### Documentation

 The `docs/` directory is reserved for Notion's core developer documentation, which will be migrated here in the future.
 For now, visit [developers.notion.com](https://developers.notion.com) for API references and guides.